kirillsaidov/vita/docs/wiki/page1.md

 # Building `Vita` and project setup
 To use `Vita` either copy and paste the source code into your project or link the `Vita` static library into your binary.
 You can [download](https://github.com/kirillsaidov/vita/releases) the precompiled static library or build it yourself.
-Usage examples can be found in [tests](../tests/src) folder.

 ## Requirements
-* `GCC`
+* `C compiler (GCC, Clang, MinGW)`
 * `CMake`

 ## Building